Hi everyone — today, I wanted to personally share some significant updates to Webflow’s pricing plans.

 - Full CMS access on unhosted sites.
 Build entire sites in your Workspace, without worrying about CMS limits or adding a paid Site plan before you’re ready to go live.
 Unhosted sites in your Workspace automatically get upgraded to our most powerful CMS functionality with up to 10,000 CMS items (200x more than before).

-- Free guest access in client Workspaces (coming soon).
+- Free guest access in client Workspaces.
 Easily collaborate with clients in their Workspace with full design access — without paying for an additional seat.
 This includes free (Starter) Workspaces, so you no longer need to convince clients to upgrade to a paid Workspace or share login credentials to collaborate on a website.
-Note: This feature is in development and will be released later this year.

 These Workspaces are the first step towards a dedicated experience for freelancers and agencies across all of Webflow.
 Stay tuned for more tools to improve how you find and work with clients, an updated partner program, and much more.